The Brisbane Declaration (Definition of Community Engagement)

-Developed at the first United Nations Conference on Community Engagement, this Declaration presents a robust definition of Community Engagement and principles for defining what makes for good engagement.
+Developed at the first United Nations Conference on Community Engagement, the Brisbane Declaration presents a robust definition of Community Engagement and principles for defining what makes for good engagement.

 - Affirms that community engagement is critical to effective, transparent and accountable governance in the public, community and private sectors.